fbq('track', 'ViewContent');

 Organization and Management, a little of each.
 This post gives 2 ideas for classroom management and 3 tips for classroom organization

-These are the two things I've settled on lately:
+This is the thing I've settled on lately:

 The Scoreboard has been my savior for the last few years!
 It is my main tool for management in the classroom.
 The best part?
 It's simple to use!
 It's part of the Whole Brain Teaching strategies, and I absolutely love it!
 Basically, when the kids do something well, put a tally on the happy side.
 When something doesn't go well, put a tally on the sad side.
 If Happy beats Sad at the end of the day, the kids earn 5 minutes toward a privilege, such as extra recess, arts and crafts, or a dance party.
 Different teachers do different things with the scoreboard, but that's how I use it.
 It goes all day, every day!